wp-plugins/woocommerce-ajax-filters/readme.txt

 *check installation*

-= New in recent version: =
+= New in recent version(s): =
-* Show all values - on plugin settings page you can enable option to show all values no matter if they are used or not
-* Values order - you can set values order when editing attribute.
-You can set how to order (by id, name or custom).
-If you set to order `by custom` you can drag&amp;drop values up and down and set your own order.
+* Custom CSS class can be added per widget/filter
+* Update button - if added products will be updated only when user click Update button
+* Radio-box can be unselected by clicking it again
+* Urls are shortened using better structure to save filters
+* Fixed issue with shortened tags for shortcode.
+* Widget now has subcategories(hierarchy) to show all possible categories
-* Fixes
+* Minor fixes

 = Shortcode: =